ThomasKlijnman/ModernWorkplaceScripts/HP.CMSL/README.md

    Ensure you have PowerShell 5.1 or a later version installed on your system.

 2. **HP Client Management Script Library (HP.CMSL)**:
-   - Download and install the HP Client Management Script Library from [HP CMSL GitHub Releases](https://github.com/HPInc/HPPC-BIOS/releases).
+   - Download and install the HP Client Management Script Library
    - Follow the installation instructions provided in the repository.

 3. **Administrator Privileges**: